Isy2/RasPiTempLog/README.md

 # Overview

-This is a project I'm working on for a friend who wants to recodrd temperatures on his computer.
+This is a project I'm working on for a friend who wants to record temperatures on his computer.
 I'm using a RaspberryPi B+ with some temperature probes that will input data then output it in a .csv chart.

 # In the Future...